seo-95/refer/README.md

+##Forked version
+This version includes bug fixing, requirements updated and a more flexible interface for the API.
+REFER now requires to explicitly insert the image and annotations folders without following the previous defined folders hierarchy.

 ## Note
 This API is able to load all 4 referring expression datasets, i.e., RefClef, RefCOCO, RefCOCO+ and RefCOCOg.
 They are with different train/val/test split by UNC, Google and UC Berkeley respectively.
 We provide all kinds of splits here.